Eisenberg delves into doppelganger drama in Ayoade's 'The Double'

 "I CAN'T ACT"

-Ayoade may best be known in the United States for his role alongside Ben Stiller, Vince Vaughn and Jonah Hill in 2011 neighborhood vigilante comedy "The Watch."
+Ayoade may best be known in the United States for his role alongside Ben Stiller, Vince Vaughn and Jonah Hill in 2011 neighbourhood vigilante comedy "The Watch."

 But Ayoade, who has two young children and confessed he rarely likes to leave his London house, said he doesn't have any designs to conquer Hollywood, at least not as an actor.